Aguadilla, Puerto Rico

 Aguadilla ([aɣwaˈðiʝa], [awaˈðiʝa]), founded in 1775 by Luis de Córdova, is a city and municipality located in the northwestern tip of Puerto Rico, bordered by the Atlantic Ocean to the north and west, north of Aguada, and Moca and west of Isabela.
 Aguadilla is spread over 15 barrios and Aguadilla Pueblo (the downtown area and the administrative center of the city).
 It is a principal city and core of the Aguadilla-Isabela-San Sebastián Metropolitan Statistical Area.
+This region was already inhabited and known as Aguadilla before 1770.
+Nevertheless, according to Dr. Agustín Stahl in his Foundation of Aguadilla, it was not until 1780 that the town was officially founded.
+The construction of a new church and the proceedings to become an independent village began in 1775.

 Etymology and nicknames

 Aguadilla is a shortening of the town's original name San Carlos de La Aguadilla.
 The name Aguadilla is a diminutive of Aguada, which is the name of the town and municipality located to the south.
 Some of the municipality's nicknames are: Jardín del Atlántico ("Garden of the Atlantic"), Pueblo de los Tiburones ("Shark Town") and La Villa del Ojo de Agua ("Villa of the Water Spring") after the natural water spring that was used by early settlers and Spanish soldiers as a water source which is now located in El Parterre Square in Aguadilla Pueblo.